TobiasPSP/doneland_sources/Components/Power/Power Supplies/Battery/Chargers/Charge-Discharge/IP5306/README.md

 ### Creating a Power Bank
-**IP5306** was originally developed to be used in power banks (and can be found in many simple commercial power banks).
+**IP5306** was originally created to drive power banks (and can be found in many commercial entry-level power banks).

+#### ESP32-Controlled Power Bank
 There are even some commercial [ESP32-programmable power banks](https://docs.m5stack.com/en/core/basic).
-The link also provides technical documentation and schematics that may help interface *ESP32* microcontrollers via *I2C* to *IP5306*:
+The links provide technical documentation and schematics that may help interface your own *ESP32* microcontrollers via *I2C* to *IP5306*:

 * **I2C Programming:**  [C++ code](https://github.com/m5stack/M5Stack/blob/master/src/utility/Power.cpp) illustrating how the power bank's *ESP32* microcontroller communicates with the *IP5306* registers via *I2C*.
 * **Schematics:** [Circuitry](https://community.m5stack.com/assets/uploads/files/1515402963959-97994060-2969-49dc-ad9c-7b3887d95a17-image.png) showing the wiring and implementation, including the use of *BSS138* MOSFETs used as a level shifter to translate between the battery voltage and the *3.3V* used by the *ESP32* microcontroller.

-You, too, can use breakout boards like the [PB0A](https://done.land/components/power/powersupplies/battery/chargers/charge-discharge/ip5306/pb0a/) to build your own sophisticated and microcontroller-based power bank.
-Just keep in mind the limitation: *IP5306* works with *1S LiIon Cells* and outputs only *5V*.
-It does not support higher voltages or *USB Power Delivery*.
+You, too, can use breakout boards like the [PB0A](https://done.land/components/power/powersupplies/battery/chargers/charge-discharge/ip5306/pb0a/) to build your own sophisticated and microcontroller-operated power bank.
+Just keep in mind the limitation: *IP5306* works with *1S LiIon Cells* only, and it outputs *5V* only - no higher voltages or *USB Power Delivery* features..

+#### Separate Input and Output Connectors
-Another limiting factor may be the design of the *IP5306* power paths: the chip uses separate connectors for *input* (charging) and *output* (5V output).
+Also note the design of the *IP5306* power paths: the chip uses separate connectors for *input* (charging) and *output* (5V output).

 This is great for scenarios where you want to charge while keeping a device running, but it also means that your power bank will have separate connectors for charging and discharging.